BYOD is Dead – Long Live CYOD!

-When employees are allowed to bring their own computers and smart devices to work, it saves their employers having to buy and maintain the devices and infrastructure needed to support them, creating happy, productive employees who use the technology they know and love.
+When employees are allowed to bring their computers and smart devices to work, it saves their employers from having to buy and maintain the devices and infrastructure needed to support them, creating happy, productive employees who use the technology they know and love.

 What’s emerging is that most companies tend to get tripped up on the legal and financial complexities of BYOD.
 Many don’t fully consider its impact on compensation, for example – how does the employee get paid for work done on the phone?
 What about pay for work on it after hours?